A Dal 2020: Format

-As usual, the competition consisted of 30 entries competing in three heats, two semi-finals, and a final.
-The hosts for all the shows were Lili Rókusfalvy and, for the third year in a row, Hungary's 2016 Eurovision representative Freddie.
+The competition consisted of 30 entries competing in three heats, two semi-finals, and a final.
+The hosts for all the shows were Lili Rókusfalvy and, for the third year in a row, Freddie; winner of A Dal 2016.
 All shows were broadcast from 19:35 CET on Duna.

 In the semifinals and the final, the artists were allowed to choose between performing with live instrumentation or a backing track.

 The voting in all rounds before the final underwent some changes for 2020, giving a lot more power to the televote (as the jury–televote ratio is now a 50:50 split).
 After each performance, every individual jury awarded a score from 1 to 10 to the act.
 They can only give one set of 10 points per show and if an act gets 10 points from all four judges (40 points in total) they advance automatically to the next stage of the show.
 Then, after all performances are over, the phone lines will open for ten minutes and viewers will be able to call or send an SMS (up to 25 times per show) in order to vote for their favorite entries.
 When the voting closes, the act with the fewest votes will be automatically eliminated regardless of how the jury voted.
 The jury will then eliminate another act by themselves, independently of the public vote.
 The voting opens again for the eight remaining acts and their votes will be converted to the same format as the jury votes with the top entries (six in the heats and four in the semi-finals) qualifying to the next stage.
 The final had the same voting format as usual, though: the jury voted after all performances giving scores to their top 4 (4, 6, 8 and 10 points).
 These top 4 acts would go on to a second round where the public vote decided the winner of A Dal 2020.